-This residential building is located in the historic centre of the city.
-It is comprised of two apartments, two duplexes with a retail unit on the ground floor.
-The facade follows a similar layout as the surrounding buildings, but alternately combines balconies and bay windows.
+This residential building brings a modern, sleek design in the historic centre of the city.
+It comprises two apartments, two duplexes and a retail store.
+The façade follows a layout similar to the surrounding buildings, but alternately combines suggestive balconies and bay windows.

 Building area: 500 sqm